A simple filling of steak and cream cheese make these Steak Stuffed Jalapenos wrapped in bacon a popular appetizer.

 Lord knows, when it comes to meat, I could really care less.
 But, considering this is the most searched for recipe on Call Me PMc and steak and more steak are also very popular, even with the craptastic photos are very popular, I realize the demand for beef, hearty meaty recipes.
 I’m just a scared of whay he may come up with.
 The last time he made something he stuffed pork in pork and threw it on the grill!
 I don’t know about that, but readers like it!

 So what category should I put his recipes in?
 Big Daddy’s Dishes, Wesley’s grub, Manly food, Real Men Cook, Hunting camp food??
 Leave a suggestion in the comments.

-Chuckeye steak is the more fatty end of a ribeye,but it’s much cheaper.
-It’s often refered to as the ‘poor man’s ribeye’.
+Chuckeye steak is the more fatty end of a ribeye, but it’s much cheaper.
+It’s often referred to as the ‘poor man’s ribeye’.
 It’s a good alternative to a ribeye with a little more fat and a little less tender.
 Most people can’t tell the difference though.
-Give them an extra beer before serving and they’ll never know it’s not ribeye.
+Give them an extra beer before serving and they’ll never know it’s not a ribeye.